zafirahzunaidi/cashflow-intelligence-dashboard/README.md

 This project was developed as part of the UMDAC Datathon, focusing on analyzing and forecasting cash flow to support financial decision-making.
 (Group: WOW)

-It aims to provide finance teams with better short-term visibility into liquidity, detect abnormal cash flow patterns, and evaluate the reliability of forecasting models.
+The goal was to provide finance teams with better visibility into short-term liquidity, identify abnormal cash flow behavior, and evaluate the reliability of forecasting models.

 ---

 ## 🧠 Problem Statement

 Finance teams often lack reliable short-term visibility into weekly cash positions due to:
 * Irregular cash inflows and outflows
 * Complex transaction categories
 * Uncertain forecasting accuracy

 This leads to challenges in:
 * Anticipating liquidity risk
 * Trusting forecast results
 * Detecting unusual financial activity